altccrpms/altcc-rpm-macros/README.md

 Name: %{shortname}%{?altcc_pkg_suffix}
 ```

+## altcc_name_suffix
+Expands to a suffix containing the version of the main package, and the name and version of the compiler used.
+Add %{?altcc_name_suffix} to Name of packages as an alternative to %{?altcc_pkg_suffix} that do not have MPI versions.
+Not strictly necessary if the package is not built with an MPI module loaded.

+## altcc_dep_suffix
+Expands to a suffix containting the name and version of the compiler, and the name and version of the MPI library used if applicable.
+Add %{?altcc_dep_suffix} to the name of any dependencies that have altcc versions.

+## altcc_cc_dep_suffix
+Expands to a suffix containting the name and version of the compiler used.
+Add %{?altcc_cc_dep_suffix} to the name of any dependencies that have altcc versions, but no MPI versions.

 ## altcc
 True if building in AltCCRPM mode (COMPILER_NAME set).
 False otherwise.
 Use to conditionalize the spec, e.g.: `%{!?altcc:BuildRequires: gcc-fortran}` or `%{?altcc:module load hdf5}`